onurerdinc/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Once I learn Javascript and React, I want to make this website full functioned.
+Once I learn Javascript and React, I want to make this website fully functioned.